 16. Rainy Lake

 Located in northern Minnesota, the lake lies within the Voyageurs National Park and borders Ontario, a province in Canada.

-In fact, a good portion of the lake sits within the Canadian borders.
+A good portion of the lake sits within the Canadian borders.
 If you love fishing, this large, magnificent freshwater lake is famous for the splendid recreational fishing it offers.

-Rainy Lake is home to various fish species, including the northern pike, crappie, muskellunge, Bass and, Walleye.
+Rainy Lake is home to various fish species, including northern pike, crappie, muskellunge, bass, and walleye.
 And, if you are looking for the best lake for cabins, Rainy Lake perfectly fits that description.
-It has multiple boat-in camping sites, fishing resorts, and fishing cabins, to support the fishing activities.
+It has multiple boat-in camping sites, fishing resorts, and fishing cabins to support fishing activities.

 15. Deer Lake

+This is another one of the amazing lakes we have in Minnesota.
+Deer Lake must find a spot when considering beautiful lakes in Minnesota.
 While spreading over 4,156 acres, this lake also features on the list of cleanest lakes in the state.
 With a visibility of up to 11ft deep, the crystal clear water is a spectacular scene to admire.

 And that’s not all; it gets even more beautiful on a bright summer day.
-The clear water appears to turn into dazzling blue-green, creating quite a fantastic sight.
+The clear water appears to turn into a dazzling blue-green, creating quite a fantastic sight.

 14. Lake Itasca

-Although quite small in comparison with many other lakes in Minnesota, this glacial lake offers more attractions than many.
+Although quite small compared to many other lakes in Minnesota, this glacial lake offers more attractions than many.

-Firstly, the lake is known to be the source or of the Mississippi River.
+Firstly, the lake is known to be the source of the Mississippi River.
 Secondly, there are more than enough recreational activities that the lake offers.
 These include recreational fishing, boating, kayaking, canoeing, and hiking.

 13. Lake Bemidji